Greta Dale: Ceramic mural commissions

-Dale's first traceable ceramic commission was for the Briarwood Presbyterian Church, Beaconsfield, QC., c.1963.
+Dale's first traceable ceramic commission was for the Briarwood Presbyterian Church, Beaconsfield, Quebec, c.1963.
 It is probable that this was facilitated through contacts she made during her Montreal sojourn.
 However, it is known she made the abstract clay reliefs for the baptismal font, the lectern and front doors from a basement studio in her Toronto home, using rough Credit River clay from Mississauga.
 Dale also completed at least two other commissions in Montreal churches, including ceramic panels for louvered windows in Saint Paul’s Chapel, a sculpted altar, (architect W.R.
 Ussner), and a twelve-foot Stations of the Cross.

-Dale’s first major secular ceramic commission was executed in 1964-65 for Sarco Canada’s new facility in Toronto, a building designed by Ussner.
+Dale’s first major secular ceramic commission was executed in 1964–1965 for Sarco Canada's new facility in Toronto, a building designed by Ussner.
 With its intricate surfaces of cut bricks within which were integrated abstracted figures, representing "sympathy for man," it was clearly influenced by recently excavated Mayan architecture.
-Made of unglazed and glazed brick and sculptured stoneware, in colours ranging from Venetian red through terra cotta, orange, grey, purple, blue and turquoise, the five hundred square foot mural covered a wall in the entrance to Sarco’s Toronto offices.
+Made of unglazed and glazed brick and sculptured stoneware, in colours ranging from Venetian red through terra cotta, orange, grey, purple, blue and turquoise, the five hundred square foot mural covered a wall in the entrance to Sarco's Toronto offices.

-A year later, champion and critic of the Allied Arts, Anita Aarons, prominently featured this project in an exhibition catalogue page dedicated to Dale’s ceramic murals published in conjunction with the University of Toronto and the Royal Architecture Institute of Canada.
+A year later, champion and critic of the Allied Arts, Anita Aarons, prominently featured this project in an exhibition catalogue page dedicated to Dale's ceramic murals published in conjunction with the University of Toronto and the Royal Architecture Institute of Canada.
 Aarons also subsequently included her in a 1967 exhibition of arts and architecture and participated with her in a radio interview on the importance of the allied arts.

-Dale’s last major ceramic work, and the largest, weighing five tons and measuring twenty-five hundred square feet (25' x 10'), was the untitled mural, or screen as it was called at the time, created for the Centennial Concert Hall in Winnipeg in 1967.
+Dale's last major ceramic work, and the largest, weighing five tons and measuring twenty-five hundred square feet (25' x 10'), was the untitled mural, or screen as it was called at the time, created for the Centennial Concert Hall in Winnipeg in 1967.
 This was one of four artworks commissioned for the building’s interior, and Dale was the only artist chosen who did not have close ties to Manitoba.
-Dale’s previous experience in commissions allowed her to traverse the multiple stages of submissions and negotiations, from the initial 1966 call for submissions from artists specifically chosen by the arts committee until the final work was installed in January 1968.
+Dale's previous experience in commissions allowed her to traverse the multiple stages of submissions and negotiations, from the initial 1966 call for submissions from artists specifically chosen by the arts committee until the final work was installed in January 1968.
 The mural was divided into four main sections: three circular ones with figures representing the performing arts of dance, music and drama, and one horizontal that included all those who worked backstage as well as the audience.
 In designing and fabricating this mural in sections for easy transportation and handling, Dale turned once again to bricks as her base unit form and material, still inspired by Mayan textures and sectional building techniques.
 She cut the clay bricks at a variety of heights and cut and reformed wet clay to construct the architectural shapes around her sculptured figures, themselves formed by the expressionist gestures of cutting, gouging and pushing.